dlesbre/bibtex-autocomplete/README.md

   without the `-f` option.
 - `-f --force-overwrite` Overwrite already present fields.
 The default is to overwrite a field only if it is empty or absent
+- `-D --diff` only print the new fields in the output file.
+In this mode, old fields are removed and entries with no new fields are deleted.
+This cannot be used with the `-i --inplace` flag for safety reasons.
+If you really want to overwrite your input file (and delete a bunch of data in the process), you can do so with by specifying it explicitly via the `-o --output` option.

 - `-t --timeout <float>` set timeout on request in seconds, default: 20.0 s, increase this if you are getting a lot of timeouts.
 Set it to -1 for no timeout.
 - `-S --ignore-ssl` bypass SSL verification.
 Use this if you encounter the error: